USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

   </ol>
   </details>
-- Additional publications from the Gould School of Law were provided with the help of Amber Kennedy Madole.
+- Additional publications from the Gould School of Law were provided with the help of Dr.Amber Kennedy Madole.
   <details>
   <summary>
   How we added publications outside of Scopus